 Waking up five minutes before the alarm goes off, assumptions, accomplishing an errand that I forgot to put on my to-do list and thereby preventing the opportunity to cross that errand off said list, having to take my car to get the oil changed.

-Supernatural, Walking Dead, Game of Thrones, Daredevil, Sense8, (seriously, ya'll, Netflix is awesome), Once Upon a Time (watching it with my daughter, that is) and re-runs of Friends (because they still make me laugh).
-Oh.
-Also Strike Back and True Detective.
-'Cause my husband watches it with me.
+Supernatural, Timeless, Game of Thrones, Daredevil, basically watching 40 bagillion different, unique series' on Netflix, (seriously, ya'll, Netflix is awesome), and re-runs of Friends (because they still make me laugh).
 And I was a HUGE Buffy, X-files, Firefly fan-atic.
 Back in the day.

 On any given day, and in no particular order, I am a friend, a sister, a mom, a wife, a lover, a daughter, a survivor, a storyteller.

-I have a fascinating nine-year-old daughter, a frickin' demanding job, and a fantastically inspiring muse.
-I have been married to an amazing, uber-tollerant, blue-eyed soccer loving architect-turned-veterinary-technician-now-stay-at-home-Dad for 14 years.
+I have a fascinating eleven-year-old daughter, a frickin' demanding job, and a fantastically inspiring muse.
+I have been married to an amazing, uber-tolerant, blue-eyed, soccer loving, multi-talented and multi-faceted man for 17 years.

-My current eccentricity (there have been many over the years) is an obsession with Supernatural and all things Winchester.
+My current eccentricity (there have been many over the years) is writing stories about heroes, survivors, and underdogs.
 My argument?
 Anything that sparks imagination cannot be bad for you.

 Ambition for writing: